marko-grozdanic/privacy-policies/README.md

 *   Engage with us in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at development@mathos.hr.
+If you still have any questions or concerns, please contact us at mathos.development@gmail.hr.

 **SUMMARY OF KEY POINTS**